pauliuszaleckas/ubootwrite/README.md

 I found a bug or have a suggestion
 ========
 The best way to report a bug or suggest something is to post an issue on GitHub.
-Try to make it simple, but descriptive and add ALL the information needed to REPRODUCE the bug. **"Does not work" is not enough!** If you can not compile, please state your system, compiler version, etc!
-You can also contact me via email if you want to.
+Try to make it simple, but descriptive and add ALL the information needed to REPRODUCE the bug. **"Does not work" is not enough!** You can also submit a pull request if you have a fix or improvement.